occam-ra/occam/doc/occam-user-manual.md

 Note that Level depends on the choice of starting model, while dDF, dLR, Alpha, dAIC, and dBIC depend on the choice of reference model.
 Values for H, Information, and %dH(DV) are “absolute” and do not depend on starting or reference model.

 At the end of the Search output, after the list of models found during the search (the number of these models is width\*levels), the best of these models are summarized.
 These include the models with the best (highest) values of dBIC and dAIC.
 (Lower absolute values of BIC and AIC are normally preferred, but Occam reports these measures as differences between a reference and a model, and for such differences, higher values are better.)
 There may be more than one such model if there is a tie between models for best score.
-Similarly, the best model by Information is reported, considering – for Bottom as reference and searching upwards – only models that can be reached from the starting model with Incremental Alpha less than the Alpha Threshold (default 0.05) at each step
+Similarly, the best model by Information is reported, considering – for Bottom as reference and searching upwards – only models that can be reached from the starting model with Incremental Alpha less than the Alpha Threshold (default 0.05) at each step.

-Occam User’s Manual 3/13/2017 18

 of increasing complexity.
 Also, note that the models with Incremental Alpha less than Alpha Threshold at each step are marked with a \* next to their name in the search report.